-Ad Lounge is a volunteer-based netwokring community which creates unexpected industry events that surprise, and that help marketers and agencies stay head of the curve, stay connected.
+Ad Lounge is a 5500+ person community dedicated to creating unexpected and inspiring events that help marketers stay ahead of the curve, stay connected.

 But its website was aged in terms of design and presentation of information.
 I redesigned the CMS based website to be mobile-friendly with a more clear structure and a unified visual identity.
 It also looks convincing and inviting.